publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s405.md

 [Pub.
 L. 103–296, title II, § 201(a)(1)(C)][/us/pl/103/296/s201/a/1/C], Aug.
 15, 1994, [108 Stat.
 1491][/us/stat/108/1491], provided that:

 > “In the case of an individual who, as of 180 days after the date of the enactment of this Act \[Aug.
-15, 1994\], has been determined to be under a disability, if alcoholism or drug addiction is a contributing factor material to the determination of the Secretary of Health and Human Services that the individual is under a disability, the Secretary may, notwithstanding clauses (i) and (ii) of section 205(j)(2)(D) of the Social Security Act \[subsec. (j)(2)(D) of this section\], make direct payment of benefits to such individual during the 90-day period commencing with the date on which such individual is provided the notice described in subparagraph (D)(ii) of this paragraph \[set out above\], until such time during such period as the selection of a representative payee is made pursuant to section 205(j) of such Act \[subsec. (j) of this section\].”
+15, 1994\], has been determined to be under a disability, if alcoholism or drug addiction is a contributing factor material to the determination of the Secretary of Health and Human Services that the individual is under a disability, the Secretary may, notwithstanding clauses (i) and (ii) of section 205(j)(2)(D) of the Social Security Act \[[42 U.S.C.
+405(j)(2)(D)][/us/usc/t42/s405/j/2/D]\], make direct payment of benefits to such individual during the 90-day period commencing with the date on which such individual is provided the notice described in subparagraph (D)(ii) of this paragraph \[set out above\], until such time during such period as the selection of a representative payee is made pursuant to section 205(j) of such Act \[[42 U.S.C.
+405(j)][/us/usc/t42/s405/j]\].”

  __Study Regarding Feasibility, Cost, and Equity of Requiring Representative Payees for All Disability Beneficiaries Suffering From Alcoholism or Drug Addiction__